anh-trinh/info-7013-tradie-white-page-backend/services/notification-service/README.md

 With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

+## Environment variables (this service)

+This service is a RabbitMQ worker (no HTTP API).
+It stores templates/logs in MySQL via TypeORM.

+- RABBITMQ_URL: amqp(s) connection string to your broker (e.g., CloudAMQP)
+- DB_HOST, DB_PORT, DB_USERNAME, DB_PASSWORD, DB_DATABASE: MySQL connection for TypeORM

+Notes:
+- In Docker Compose, DB_HOST can be the service name (e.g., notification-db).
+On Railway, use the database plugin variables.

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: